 On February 28, 2018 the Company entered into a subscription agreement for a total of 102,436,500 class "A" common shares at a price of HKD \$0.245 per share (approximately CAD \$0.040 per common share), for gross proceeds of HKD \$25.1 million (approximately CAD \$4.1 million).
 A payment of CAD \$455 thousand cash is to be made.
 On March 14, 2018 the Company completed the closing of this subscription agreement and the payment was made.
 This subscription agreement was entered into for settlement of indebtedness with two independent third parties.
-The entire net proceeds was used to offset the indebtedness that Sunshine owed to its trade creditors.

 On March 2, 2018 the Company entered into a subscription agreement for a total of 20,393,059 class "A" common shares at a price of HKD \$0.245 per share (approximately CAD \$0.040 per common share), for gross proceeds of HKD \$5.0 million (approximately CAD \$0.8 million).
 On March 14, 2018 the Company completed the closing of this subscription agreement.
 This subscription agreement was entered into for settlement of indebtedness with an independent third party.
-The entire net proceeds was used to offset the indebtedness that Sunshine owed to its trade creditor.